jeanieherold/Reactivities/README.md

 }
 ```

-#### bang operator can be used to override the ts errors !
+#### bang operator can be used to override the ts errors --> !
-- makeSound method is options so -->
+- makeSound method is optional so -->
 ```
 // this will cause ts error since makeSound is possibly undefined (since optional) duck1.makeSound('quack);